 Many studies have found that CBD effects can help improve mood in multiple ways.
-On the one hand, CBD benefits us by interacting with serotonin receptors, which may improve feelings of wellbeing and more relaxed.
+On the one hand, CBD benefits us by interacting with serotonin receptors, which may contribute to feelings of wellbeing and make us feel more relaxed.
 On the other hand, CBD can inhibit sympathetic transmission by activating certain cannabinoid receptors.

 In other words, CBD effects can temporarily turn off our “fight or flight” response, which is responsible for producing high levels of adrenaline and cortisol (the stress hormones), and instead activates our parasympathetic response, which allows us to relax, easing any stress and anxiety.